SAP-samples/teched2022-DA262/exercises/ex1/README.md

 4. Inspect the table data by choosing the Data Preview icon in the action bar. <br> ![](images/data_preview.jpg)

 # Summary
 Now you have laid the foundation for subsequent modeling, harmonization & reporting steps.
-You can now continue to - [Exercise 2 - Map car registration data to internal brand master](../ex2/README.md).
+You can now continue to - [Exercise 2 - Map car registration data to internal brand master](../ex2/README.md). <br>
+If you want to, [you can jump ahead and start a small SAC Story](/exercises/ex4#excercise-41---show-sales-data-in-sac).
+You will not be able to do exercise 4.2 that way!